Inovio Pharmaceuticals Inc. [INO] stock Downgrade by BofA Securities analyst, price target now $8

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Positions in Inovio Pharmaceuticals Inc. stocks held by institutional investors increased at the end of November and at the time of the November reporting period, where 101 institutional holders increased their position in Inovio Pharmaceuticals Inc. [NASDAQ:INO] by around 11,553,816 shares.
-Additionally, 91 investors decreased positions by around 11,280,430 shares, while 57 investors held positions by with 51,010,260 shares.
-The mentioned changes placed institutional holdings at 73,844,506 shares, according to the latest SEC report filing.
-INO stock had 37 new institutional investments in for a total of 2,515,923 shares, while 42 institutional investors sold positions of 9,593,955 shares during the same period.
+96 institutional holders increased their position in Inovio Pharmaceuticals Inc. [NASDAQ:INO] by around 11,714,545 shares.
+Additionally, 92 investors decreased positions by around 11,339,979 shares, while 58 investors held positions by with 50,885,306 shares.
+The mentioned changes placed institutional holdings at 73,939,830 shares, according to the latest SEC report filing.
+INO stock had 33 new institutional investments in for a total of 2,475,813 shares, while 42 institutional investors sold positions of 9,636,171 shares during the same period.